MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

                 .ExecuteAsync().Wait();
 -->

-There are a few interesting things to notice here.
-The where clause is expressed using a lambda function.
-It is crucial to understand that the lambda functions used in this context are never actually executed.
-They merely serve to express the intention of the programmer.
-When the query is executed (in the executer), the lambda functions is translated to a query that is understood by the backend: The lambda function, then, serves as a structure in which the expression is expressed.
+There are a few interesting things that you should notice.
+The **where** clause is expressed by using a lambda function.
+It's important that you understand that the lambda functions that are used in this context are never actually run.
+They are used only to express the programmer's intention.
+When the query is run (in the executor), the lambda function is translated to a query that is understood by the back end.
+Therefore, the lambda function serves as a structure that the expression is expressed in.

-Using lambdas has several benefits, the most important being that the tooling in Visual Studio provides a great experience based on its knowledge of the entitysets involved.
-The same strategy is used when specifying the sorting option; here a lambda is presented that maps a ProductCategory instance (called pc in this case, but this naming has no significance except in the scope of the lambda function) onto an array of fields to order by.
-Finally, the projection is specified, i.e. the data required from each entity matched by the query.
-In this case we are interested in the fields listed in the projection clauses, another lambda taking a ProductCategory instance and returning the fields to include.
+Lambda functions have several benefits.
+The most important benefit is that the tooling in Microsoft Visual Studio provides a great experience because of its knowledge of the entitysets that are involved.
+The same strategy is used when the sorting option is specified.
+A lambda function is presented that maps a ProductCategory instance onto an array of fields to order by.
+(In this case, the instance is named pc, but this name has no significance outside the scope of the lambda function.)
+Finally, the projection is specified.
+The projection is the data that is required from each entity that is matched by the query.
+In this case, we are interested in the fields that are listed in the projection clauses.
+Another lambda takes a ProductCategory instance and returns the fields to include.
 Note that, for performance reasons, there is no option to automatically select all fields.

-The out parameter of the Query method on the executer is used to enumerate the results when the await returns in the queryResult variable.
-The type of this variable indicates that the result is a read only list of product category entities, which can be conveniently be enumerated.
+The **out** parameter of the **Query** method on the executor is used to enumerate the results when the await returns in the **queryResult** variable.
+The type of this variable indicates that the result is a read-only list of product category entities that can conveniently be enumerated.

 ### Joining data from multiple entitysets

-In the examples above we have been dealing with single entitysets.
-However, this is a rare scenario: Typically the requirements specify that entities should be read from several entitysets and joined together to create useful results.
-In this section we see how this is done in the C# SDK.
+In the preceding examples, we have been working with single entitysets.
+However, this scenario is rare.
+Typically, the requirements specify that entities should be read from several entitysets and joined together to create useful results.
+In this section, we will describe how these joins are done in the C# SDK.

 #### Joins

-The most common way of acheiving joins is by specifying the join clause on the query.
-Since the entitysets carry with them a lot of metadata describing the relationships that hold between them, there is typically no need to specify the fields used to do the join in the query.
+The most common way to achieve joins is by specifying the **join** clause on the query.
+Because the entitysets carry with them a lot of metadata that describes the relationships among them, you typically don't have to specify the fields that are used to do the join in the query.

 <!---
 TODO: Create a more elaborate example where 1:n data is stored in one transaction.